-Mutations in the FLT4 gene is thought to be present in some cases.
-It is usually inherited in an autosomal dominant manner.
+Mutations in the FLT4 gene are thought to be present in some cases.
+It is usually inherited in an autosomal dominant pattern.

 History and etymology

 It is thought to have first been described by Letessier in 1865 1.